ertimon/html2pptxgenjs/README.md

 Check ```demo.js``` for a short example of actual usage.

 # Features
-Html2pptxgenjs provides a simple API for converting HTML into [PptxGenJS](https://github.com/gitbrent/PptxGenJS) text.
+html-to-pptxgenjs-parser provides a simple API for converting HTML into [PptxGenJS](https://github.com/gitbrent/PptxGenJS) text.
 It supports the most common and useful HTML tags, as well as basic styling using CSS and inline styles.

-Html2pptxgenjs is designed to simplify the creation and management of text boxes, it is not intended to be a complete HTML renderer that can be used to create any slide.

 ## Tags
 The following tags are supported: